 Pfizer study suggests vaccine works against virus variant

-New research suggests that Pfizer’s COVID-19 vaccine can protect against a mutation found in two highly contagious variants of the coronavirus that erupted in Britain and South Africa.
+New research suggests that Pfizer’s COVID-19 vaccine can protect against a mutation found in the two more contagious variants of the coronavirus that have erupted in Britain and South Africa.

+The study was preliminary and did not look at the two other major vaccines being used in the West — Moderna’s and AstraZeneca’s.
+But it was reassuring, given questions of whether the virus could mutate to defeat the shots on which the world has pinned its hopes.

+The mutated version spreading in Britain has also been detected in the U.S. and numerous other countries.

 They used blood samples from 20 people who received the vaccine, made by Pfizer and its German partner BioNTech, during a large study of the shots.
 Antibodies from those vaccine recipients successfully fended off the virus in lab dishes, according to the study posted late Thursday on an online site for researchers.

-The study is preliminary and has not yet been reviewed by experts, a key step for medical research.
+The study has not yet been reviewed by experts, a key step for medical research.

 But “it was a very reassuring finding that at least this mutation, which was one of the ones people are most concerned about, does not seem to be a problem” for the vaccine, said Pfizer chief scientific officer Dr. Philip Dormitzer.